biointf/lncAnnot/README.md

                                 Es. -n 4 --> Probeset with < 4 probe will be filtered out
 ```

-where the optional parameter -n represent the _minimum_ (and default) number of probes that should be considered to build the transcript expression signal (we have chosen to set 4 ad default number according to previous evidences that recognize this as the minimum set to generate a reliable signal [REF ferrari, 2007 BMC Bioinformatics]).
+where the optional parameter -n represent the _minimum_ (and default) number of probes that should be considered to build the transcript expression signal (we have chosen to set 4 ad default number according to previous evidences that recognize this as the minimum set to generate a reliable signal [REF Ferrari, 2007 BMC Bioinformatics]).

 ## Creation of flat files